The House Rules Framework

 And all with a production team one-tenth the size you'd normally see for a project like this.

 House Rules lens: Response Variety.
-A system that only handles one kind of person can only handle one kind of day.
-I built the production around the people, so the team could bend without snapping.
+A system that only copes with one kind of person only copes with one kind of day.
+I built production around the actual people, so the team could bend instead of snap.

 The Plan Isn't Sacred: Fast & Furious Crossroads